 This doesn’t mean that a person with a rich visual library doesn’t need any external source of inspiration.
 At least I don’t know of such a person, but it means that in the day to day there is no need to constantly browse for ideas.

 An example exercise would be to design a header for a site.
 That’s all the requirement there is, everything else is up to the imagination.

 Now do 10 variations of it.
-After that do another 10.
-Can you get all the 21 designs ready in less than an hour or even 30 minutes?
+After that, do another 10.
+Can you get all the 21 designs ready in less than an hour, or even 30 minutes?
 How different would they be from one another?
-Same challenge can be put for any element imaginable.
+The same challenge can be put on any element imaginable.